 As I’ve told you on the post about the grocery shops of Porto, it’s possible to buy the most exquisite food products at Casa Chinesa.
 This grocery store has a large selection of vegetarian, vegan and macrobiotic food products that will please the most demanding palate!

-How to get there: Casa Chinesa is 3min walking distance from the subway station Bolhão.
+How to get there: Casa Chinesa is a 3 minutes walking distance from the subway station Bolhão.

 I always say that Bio Habitus change my life for the better and I don’t say this lightly.
 This organic grocery shop, which is also present at all the organic markets in Porto, has a fantastic delivery service that I use on a weekly basis.